 COVID-19 (Coronavirus Pandemic)

-TESTING: Currently, there are NO IN-OFFICE RAPID TESTS for COVID-19 like those that exist for influenza or strep throat.
-However, we anticipate one to be available in our office in September.
+TESTING: We currently DO NOT HAVE IN-OFFICE RAPID TESTS for COVID-19 like those that exist for influenza or strep throat.
+We anticipated one to be available in our office in September, but we recently received notification of a delay until January 2021.

 Anyone with or without COVID-19-like illness or symptoms can get a test WITHOUT a doctor's order.
 COVID-19 Testing Sites, IDPH